 As we celebrate these milestones, we remain grateful for the opportunity to learn from the wrongs of our past, and to dedicate ourselves to correcting those wrongs in every action we take.

 Our founder was far from perfect, but what she achieved changed the world.
 And today, we celebrate her.

-The League is not only a direct outgrowth of the movement that secured women’s ability to participate in the American electoral process, it is also the product of early 20th Century progressive thinking that trusted facts and managerial expertise as a means to reform corrupt government institutions.
+The League is not only a direct outgrowth of the suffrage movement; it is the product of early 20th Century thinking that trusted facts and expertise to reform corrupt government institutions.